 - MOSAIC Application for modelling vehicle functions, smart mobility applications, server and cloud applications, RSU functionalities, and more (part of this project)

 - Eclipse SUMO for large scale traffic simulation (third-party development under EPL 2.0)

 - ns-3 for communication simulation (third-party development under GPL)

 - OMNeT++ for communication simulation (third-party development)

-- CELL2 for simulation of cellular mobile networks including novel 5G features (part of this project, see below)
+- MOSAIC Cell for simulation of cellular mobile networks including novel 5G features (part of this project)

 An advanced feature of dynamic co-simulation is the possibility to exchange simulators between simulation runs or even during run-time.
 This allows for quick setup of new simulation scenarios with a simple simulator and a later more detailed run with a more elaborate simulator.
-Additionally, reusing simulation scenarios but varying e.g. communication technologies such as ITS G5, LTE-V2X, and mobile networks is easily done with a co-simulation environment.
+Additionally, reusing simulation scenarios but varying e.g. communication technologies such as ITS G5, LTE-V2X, and mobile networks is easily done with Eclipse MOSAIC™.